Tim Thomas (ice hockey, born 1974): Boston Bruins

-2005–2006

 In August 2005, Thomas signed to play with Jokerit for the 2005–06 season, but his contract included an NHL option and on September 14, one day before the regular season in the SM-liiga started, Thomas announced he had signed with the Boston Bruins, leaving Jokerit with rookie goaltender Joonas Hallikainen as their sole goaltender.
 Eventually, Jokerit used three North American goaltenders (Karl Goehring, Steve Passmore and Tom Askey) that season, but missed the playoffs.

 When he returned to North America, Thomas was assigned to the Providence Bruins of the AHL out of training camp.
 However, as Boston suffered injuries to their two goaltenders Andrew Raycroft and Hannu Toivonen, Thomas earned his first call-up to the NHL in three years and took over as the Bruins starter, completing the 2005–06 season with a 12–13–7 record, 2.77 goals against average (GAA), .917 save percentage and his first NHL shutout.
 As a result, Thomas was awarded the Boston Bruins 7th Player Award, voted by the fans as having gone beyond expectations.
 In the off-season, Thomas was re-signed by the Bruins to a three-year contract.

-2006–2009

-Although Boston's previous starter, Andrew Raycroft, was traded to the Toronto Maple Leafs in the off-season, Thomas began the 2006–07 season as the Bruins' backup, behind Hannu Toivonen instead.
+Although Boston's previous starter, Andrew Raycroft, was traded to the Toronto Maple Leafs in the 2006 off-season, Thomas began the 2006–07 season as the Bruins' backup, behind Hannu Toivonen instead.
 However, as Toivonen struggled, Thomas was again promoted as the Bruins' starting goaltender, eventually posting a 30–29–4 record with a .904 save percentage.
 He won the 7th Player Award for the second consecutive season and became the first goaltender in team history to win the award twice.

-During the summer of 2007, Thomas began a yoga-based physical conditioning program to increase his flexibility and strength, and one that would greatly increase his abilities during the 2007–08 season and onwards.
+During the 2007 off-season, Thomas began a yoga-based physical conditioning program to increase his flexibility and strength, and one that would greatly increase his abilities during the 2007–08 season and onwards.
 On July 1, 2007, the Bruins acquired goaltender Manny Fernandez from the Minnesota Wild and later traded Thomas' previous backup, Toivonen, to the St. Louis Blues.
 Many hockey analysts presumed Thomas would support Fernandez as a backup goaltender once again for the 2007–08 season.
 However, as Fernandez went down to injury early in the season, Thomas seized the opportunity and once again emerged as the Bruins' starter.
 He was selected for his first NHL All-Star Game on January 22, 2008, as a replacement for Martin Brodeur and played in the third period of the game, stopping 14 of 18 shots.
 Thomas was credited with the win, as the Eastern Conference defeated the Western Conference 8–7.